Product Features

 - Richard Schneeman

 Rails 5.2 was just released last month with a major new feature: Active Storage.
 Active Storage provides file uploads and attachments for Active Record models with a variety of backing services (like AWS S3).
 While libraries like Paperclip exist to do similar work, this is the first time that such a feature has been shipped with Rails.
-At Heroku, we consider cloud storage a best practice, so we've ensured that it works on our platform.
-In this post, we'll share how we prepared for the release of Rails 5.2, and how you can deploy an app today using the new …
+At Heroku, we consider cloud storage a best practice, so we've ensured that it works on our platform. …

 - Ecosystem